Adore2113/MarsHSim/README.md

 ♡♡♡
 </p>

-My goal is to build something that feels real, structured, autonomous and potentially slighlty interactive on a UI I designed
+My goal is to build something that feels real, structured, autonomous and potentially slightly interactive on a UI I designed

 ## Systems: